-Not only is online therapy far more accessible these days, with more therapists turning to online platforms to continue their practice, but it has also proven to help people experiencing isolation, depression, anxiety, and even survivor’s guilt.
+Not only is online therapy far more accessible these days as more therapists turn to online platforms to continue their practice, but it has also proven to help people experiencing isolation, depression, anxiety, and even survivor guilt.

 Online therapy is a great option for those who are unwilling or unable to leave the safety of home.
 It’s also a great solution for those juggling multiple responsibilities, such as parenting, teaching, and remote work.

 Many health insurance companies now cover online therapy sessions, which can make talking with a professional low cost and even free.

 Some employee assistance programs (EAPs) also offer free trials and sessions for different online therapy websites, which could help employees gain access to a professional.